 All new Trustees participate in a voluntary induction programme with training offered from a local provider but the induction provided will depend upon their existing experience and skillsets.
-A tour of the Academy and a chance to meet staff and pupils will always be offered.
+A tour of the Academy and a chance to meet staff and pupils will always be offered although this has been curtailed over the reporting period due to the COVID-19 pandemic.
 All Trustees are issued with a copy of the DfE Governors Handbook giving a wide range of information and guidance relating to the governance of an academy.
 A programme of Trustee training is provided according to need and specific roles.
-A skills audit is carried out bi-annually and training accessed according to needs indicated.
+A skills audit is carried out biannually and training accessed according to needs indicated and the roles Trustees carry out.
 The Board of Trustees holds training events when required based on key issues for Trustee and school development.